 Investment casting has become a very popular method recently.
-The disposable molds made up of ceramic in this process uses SLA Rapid Prototyping for the process.
+The disposable molds made up of ceramic in this process use the SLA Rapid Prototyping process.
 SLA is a significant technique in this method of melting the wax patterns to create a casting.

 Figure 12 – Process of Investment Casting